PyFE/PyfengForPapers/README.md

 # PyfengForPapers
 PyfengForPapers hosts a collection of the Py notebooks (`.ipynb`) that use [`PyFENG`](https://pypi.org/project/pyfeng) package to reproduce the results of financial engineering papers.
-This repository aims to help researchers by providing a replication for published papers.
-The installation of [`PyFENG`](https://pypi.org/project/pyfeng) is required.
+This repository aims to help researchers by providing a replication for published papers. [`PyFENG`](https://pypi.org/project/pyfeng) is installed in CoLab.
+Or ee [PyFENG Installation](#pyfeng-installation) for local installation.

 ## `PyFENG` Installation
 * For the first-time installation,